gamesbook/pyprototypr/docs/core_shapes.rst

 Commonalities
 --------------

-There are some properties that can be set for many of the shapes;
+There are some properties that can be set for almost all of the shapes;
-examples of these are presented at the end, rather than being repeated across every shape.
+examples of these are presented in the section on `Shapes' Common Properties`_ at the end, rather than being repeated across every shape.

 Linear Shapes
 --------------

 Arc
 ~~~
 `^ <shapeIndex_>`_

-Example #1
+Example 1.
 ++++++++++

 .. |arc| image:: images/defaults/arc.png
-   :width: 300
+   :width: 330

 ===== ======
 |arc| This example shows the shape constructed using the command with only